wrapl/minilang/docs/library/sequence.rst

    Joins the elements of :mini:`Sequence` into a string using :mini:`Separator` between elements.

+:mini:`meth (Sequence: sequence):join: string`
+   Joins the elements of :mini:`Sequence` into a string.

 :mini:`fun extremum(Sequence: sequence, Fn: function): tuple | nil`
    *TBD*